Skip to main content

 • Significant overall advancement – around 48% reduction compared to 90.1-2004.
 Targeting net-zero in 2031.

-The NGA Advocacy Team participates in the ASTM E06 and ASTM C14 committee weeks and the Glass Strength meetings.
-C14 updated and published several new standards for the glass industry.
+The NGA Advocacy Team participates in the ASTM E06 Buildings, ASTM C14 Glass and F12 Security committee weeks and the Glass Strength meetings.
+ASTM regularly updates standards for the glass industry.

 NGA has submitted comments designed to promote and protect new and current glass technologies in Canada’s CSA A460 standard, which covers bird-friendly building design in both new construction and existing buildings.
 Learn more